vastencn/Uscript/README.md

 # uscript
  Uscript language generator

- Still very rough, not anywhere near release ready
+Still a work in progress

 if you want to check it out...
+Start with the pages_index.php

 pages_index.php - the center for the current language buildout (only a small portion of the chars and structure that are already made have been added here so far, but it is growing steadily.. as steadily as I can considering lifes crazy nature hehe)